-Celebrating Halloween usually means filling up a big bag with candy, but for children who suffer from serious food allergies, it isn’t that simple.
-In fact, it is estimated that 5% to 8% of children in Quebec suffer from food allergies.
-Some foods or additives that can trigger an allergic reaction may be found in their bags of candy.
+Celebrating Halloween usually means filling up a big bag with candy, but for children living with a serious food allergy, it isn’t that simple.
+In fact, it is estimated that 5% to 8% of children in Quebec are affected by this reality.
+Certain foods or additives that can trigger an allergic reaction may be found in their bags of candy.
 Here are a few examples of foods and food additives that can cause a serious allergy:

 Nut and peanut allergies can prove to be particularly problematic at Halloween.

 Remember to always have an epinephrine auto-injector at hand.
-This is considered the treatment of choice in the case of a severe allergic reaction.
+This is considered the treatment of choice in the event of a severe allergic reaction.
 You must be prepared to use it immediately if your child is exposed to an allergen.
-Then, you must bring your child to the emergency department right away.
+Then, you must bring your child to the emergency room right away.

 Here are a few tips on how to optimally use your epinephrine auto-injector: